How Much Can Medicaid Take From A Settlement?

 Some states allow individuals to negotiate with Medicaid over the amount of the recovery.
 In these states, you may be able to argue that the recovery should be reduced based on factors such as attorney’s fees, the amount of the settlement, and the extent of your injuries.

-Read More: Does Medicaid Cover Chiropractic In Idaho?
+Read More: Does Medicaid Cover Chiropractic In Alabama?

 However, not all states allow for negotiation, and even in states that do, there is no guarantee that Medicaid will agree to reduce the recovery amount.